Mike-Gough/mike-gough.github.io/_posts/2020-05-27-containerising-mule-esb-enterprise-edition.markdown

 EXPOSE 1099
 ```

 The above Docker file will create an image based on the official openjdk Docker image.
 It downloads and installs a specific version of the Mule ESB which can be passed as an optional argument when running the build process.
-After downloading the Mule ESB it computes the MD5 checksum, also passed as an optional argument, to verify the integrity of the file download.
 To create the Docker image with version 4.2.0 of the Mule ESB, run the following command:
 ```
-docker build --build-arg MULE_VERSION=4.2.0 --build-arg MULE_MD5=0f098b4bbc65d27cee9af59904ed6545 -t mule:ce-4-2-0 .
+docker build --build-arg MULE_VERSION=4.2.0 -t mule:ce-4-2-0 .
 ```
+  Unfortunaty at this time it newer versions of Mule (4 and above) are aware of being containerised and force you to provide a licence instead of creating a 30 day trial license.
+You can get around this by obtaining a licence and mounting it inside the container or by using an older version of Mule.

 Thats it!
 In a future post we will look at how we can use this image as the base for another image which contains a Mule application.